bwong-yh/js-notes/README.md

-# My JavaScript Notes
+# js-notes

-A repo for organizing my JavaScript notes.
+a repo for organizing my js notes.

+© Billy W. 2022